seb54000/tpcs-workstations/README.md

 - [X] Add a small checks in vms.html (php) to easily visualize that DNS record and EIP are not matching
 - [X] Add a minimalist Grafana dashboard for metrics AWS prom exporter
 - [X] Add a 08script to terraform destroy everything at the end of the TP IaC (to be double checked while running)
+- [X] Downsize the guacamole/docs VM (16go is way too much, as roughly 14Go are available during the TP) going for 8Gb would be enough (maybe even 6)
+- [X] Fix TP mon - fetching google documents is not working ? --> OK due to authorization (fixed for tpmon and tpkube)

 ## API access settings to Gdrive (Google Drive)